Correlations constrained by composite measurements: Approximating for various Bell inequalities

-{Our numerical explorations focus on the relaxed problems OP\ref{op:rel} and OP\ref{op:relQuant}, depending on the cardinalities of $\bSet$ and $\nSet$.
-As mentioned in the previous section, we will approximate the solution to OP\ref{op:relQuant} by means of a hierarchy of semidefinite relaxations formulated by Lasserre \cite{lasserre2001global}, using mostly the Lasserre hierarchy levels 1+AB and 2.
-We will now provide a brief explanation of what these two levels mean, and refer the reader to Ref.~\cite{lasserre2001global} for a thorough exposition.
+Before moving on to presenting the numerical results, let us briefly comment on the so-called Lasserre hierarchy.
 Each Lasserre hierarchy level is related to the semidefiniteness of a matrix (whose definition we will not give here), and the rows and columns of this matrix have particular labels depending on what level we are focusing on.
 Let $\Upsilon$ be the set that contains the variables we are optimising over plus the element $1$.
 In the first level of the Lasserre hierarchy, the matrix under study has row and columns labelled by the elements of $\Upsilon$.
 In the second level of the hierarchy, however, the matrix under study is of much larger size, and its rows and columns are labelled by the elements of $\Upsilon \times \Upsilon$, where $\times$ denotes the Cartesian product of sets.
 The so-called 1+AB level lies in between the first and the second -- the matrix corresponding to 1+AB is a sub-matrix of that of level 2, and the matrix corresponding to level 1 is a sub-matrix of that of 1+AB.
-In particular, the rows and columns of the matrix corresponding to level 1+AB are labelled by the elements of the set $\Upsilon \times \Upsilon \setminus \{{(\upsilon, \upsilon)} | \upsilon \in \Upsilon\}$. }
+In particular, the rows and columns of the matrix corresponding to level 1+AB are labelled by the elements of the set $\Upsilon \times \Upsilon \setminus \{{(\upsilon, \upsilon)} | \upsilon \in \Upsilon\}$.

-All numerical computations was performed with Python 3.7.
-SDP relaxation of polynomial programming was calculated with package Ncpol2sdpa \cite{npcol2sdpa_ref}.
-SDP problem was solved using SDPA \cite{sdpa_ref}
+The numerical computations from Sec.~\ref{se:chsh} were performed with Python 3.7.
+The SDP relaxation of polynomial programming was calculated with the package Ncpol2sdpa \cite{npcol2sdpa_ref}.
+The SDP problem was solved using SDPA \cite{sdpa_ref}.
+All other numerical computations were carried out by a sparsity-adapted SDP relaxation of the polynomial optimization problem modeled with the TSSOS \cite{wang2021tssos} algorithm.
+For more details on the modeling syntax, we refer the interested reader to the tutorial from \cite[Appendix~B.2]{sparsebook} and the online website \url{https://github.com/wangjie212/TSSOS}.
+Each SDP problem was solved using Mosek \cite{andersen2000mosek}.